 Christian Principles and Foundation

 The Christian mission of the HBU COSE is important to the faculty and administration, and to the students.
-It is also important to the healthcare industry, allied health professions, information security, and other executives who need professionals who are ethical, consistent and principled.
+It is also important to the healthcare industry, allied health professions, information security, and other executives who need ethical, consistent and principled professionals.

 Curricular threads in engineering and computer science programs include Cloud Computing (storage, access, security), Cyber security, Mobility (wireless networks, mobile devices, Internet of Things), Data Analytics (Big Data, Machine Learning), and Project Management.

 In conjunction with Title V (2019-2024), the College offers specialized advising for students planning to continue their education by attending medical, dental, optometry, pharmacy, physical therapy, physician assistant, or graduate engineering school.
 The advising program is open to all HBU students interested in medical or health professions careers.
-Activities in the program include membership and participation in the appropriate pre-professional student organization, trips to medical and dental schools, and workshops offered by the Pre-Professional Experience Office.
+Activities in the program include membership and participation in the appropriate pre-professional student organization, trips to medical and dental schools, and workshops offered by the Professional Experience Office.

 Many industrial partners and individuals support the College by providing learning and work experiences (e.g. internships), assisting with lab development, sponsoring projects, providing guest and adjunct instructors, employing interns and graduates, and advising on curriculum design and improvement.